 Cairn Terrier Temperament

 For the most part, their temperament is happy-go-lucky, and they’re never more content than when sharing an adventure with you.
 Energetic and curious, they’re always up for a game of fetch, a tussle with their favorite tug toy, or just a walk around the neighborhood.
-But beware the bored Cairn pup who will quickly turn into a barking Cairn pup—one who may not stop until the entertainment resumes making you—yup, you guessed it—your neighbor’s new favorite person.
+But beware the bored Cairn pup who will quickly turn into a barking Cairn pup—one who may not stop until the entertainment resumes, which just might make you your neighbor’s least favorite person.
 And while they are not known to be lapdogs glad to just watch the world go by, Cairn Terriers may well snuggle up at the end of a busy day for a chance to recharge before tomorrow’s adventure begins.

 How to Care for a Cairn Terrier